GeoscienceAustralia/dea-coastlines/README.md

     * Extract waterline vectors using subpixel waterline extraction (Bishop-Taylor et al. 2019b)
     * Compute rates of coastal change at every 30 m along Australia's non-rocky coastlines using linear regression

-3. [`deacoastlines_summary.py`](deacoastlines_summary.py): This script combines individual datasets into continental DEA CoastLines layers:
+3. [`deacoastlines_summary.py`](deacoastlines_summary.py): This script combines individual datasets into continental DEA Coastlines layers:

     * Combines output coastline and rates of change statistics point vectors into single continental datasets
     * Aggregates this data to produce moving window summary datasets that summarise coastal change at regional and continental scale.

-An additional Jupyter notebook provides useful tools for analysing DEA CoastLines data:
+An additional Jupyter notebook provides useful tools for analysing DEA Coastlines data:

 * [`DEACoastLines_tools.ipynb`](DEACoastLines_tools.ipynb):

-    * Selecting and loading DEA CoastLines data using an interactive map
+    * Selecting and loading DEA Coastlines data using an interactive map
-    * Interactively drawing a transect across DEA CoastLines annual coastlines and generating a plot of coastal change through time
+    * Interactively drawing a transect across DEA Coastlines annual coastlines and generating a plot of coastal change through time
     * Interactively plotting the distribution of retreating and growing coastlines within a selected region

 ---